NxPKG/khulnasoft-docs/content/support/Troubleshooting/HTTP Status Codes/4xx Client Error.md

 Refusal from the server that the URI was too long to be processed.
 For example, if a client is attempting a GET request with an unusually long URI after a POST, this could be seen as a security risk and a 414 gets generated.

-Cloudflare will generate this response for a URI longer than 32KB
+Khulnasoft will generate this response for a URI longer than 32KB

 ### **415 Unsupported Media Type (**[**RFC7231**](https://tools.ietf.org/html/rfc7231)**)**